0xmillysmith/0xmillysmith/README.md

 ### Hi there 👋 I'm Millysmith-drDev

-## Smart contract Developer in training 💹
+## Smart contract Engineer in training 💹

 Dm on X: twitter.com/0xmillysmith